utassydv/data_engineering_1/Term DE1/readme.md

 ## DataMart
 Our dataset is great for observing F1 race results filtering by drivers, constructors, or race locations.

 For that we can have DataMarts with views.
-I have created three of them but the most interesting one is in a stored procedure.
-By that, with an input parameter it can be defined which driver's result we want to see.
+I have created three of them
+- A view that shows all the Hungarian GPs
+- A view that show all results by ferrari
+- A view that shows all results of Sebastian Vettel

 ```
-DROP PROCEDURE IF EXISTS GetDriverView;
-DELIMITER $$
-CREATE PROCEDURE GetDriverView(IN driver VARCHAR(100))
-BEGIN

-    DROP VIEW IF EXISTS DriverView;
+DROP VIEW IF EXISTS HungarianGPs;
-	CREATE VIEW `DriverView` AS
+CREATE VIEW `HungarianGPs` AS
-	SELECT * FROM f1_table WHERE f1_table.driver_ref = driver;
+SELECT * FROM f1_table WHERE f1_table.country = 'Hungary';

-END$$

 ```